-- 1.1 External auditors appointed by the Public Sector Auditor Appointments (PSAA), KPMG, are required, in accordance with international auditing standards, to annually report to the Council on: - Their opinion on the Statement of Accounts - Any uncorrected items in the Statement of Accounts - Qualitative aspects of the Council's accounting practices and financial reporting - The Annual Governance Statement - Their annual Value for Money conclusion - 1.2 They also report annually on their audit of the Council's accounting and internal control systems. - 1.3 The KPMG draft report on the 2017/18 audit is attached as Appendix A Financial Statements
+- 1.1 External auditors appointed by the Public Sector Auditor Appointments (PSAA), KPMG, are required, in accordance with international auditing standards, to annually report to the Council on: - Their opinion on the Statement of Accounts - Any uncorrected items in the Statement of Accounts - Qualitative aspects of the Council's accounting practices and financial reporting - The Annual Governance Statement - Their annual Value for Money conclusion - 1.2 They also report annually on their audit of the Council's accounting and internal control systems. - 1.3 KPMG have produced a draft ISA260 report.
+At this stage KPMG do not feel they are in a position to sign off due to their Value for Money work on the acquisitions not being completed.
+That work is expected to be completed in the summer. - 1.4 KPMG state in the attached report that 'Subject to all outstanding queries and procedures being satisfactorily resolved we intend to issue an unqualified opinion on the Authority's financial statements'. - 1.5 The latest draft version of the Statement of Accounts is attached as Appendix B, this is awaiting final agreed sign off from KPMG.